vkharapaev/find-movie/README.md

 - Glide for image loading
 - Room for requests caching
 - Firebase messaging is used for delivering push notifications.
-- All screen transition performed by means of Navigation component.
+- All screen transition are performed by means of Navigation component.
 All transition are animated.
 - Some dependencies are provided by Dagger.
 It has two scopes App scope and Screen scope to efficiently manage memory of the app.

 # Apk (version 3)